This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 This is where the Egyptian Museum and Tahrir Square are located, just to name the most famous things.

 The next time I went back to this area I was on my own and I must say I was intimidated by its chaos and people staring at me.
 But now I wouldn’t live anywhere else!

-Something very interesting to visit in Cairo is the so-called “Coptic Cairo”, an area where you can visit churches, Christian graveyards, and the famous Hanging Church.
+Something very interesting to visit in Cairo is the so-called “Coptic Cairo”, or “Old Cairo”, an area where you can visit churches, Christian graveyards, and the famous Hanging Church.

 It’s such an unexpected atmosphere, it almost feels like being in another city.

 6. Eat Delicious Egyptian Food